kizza/Table-of-comments/README.md

 # Table of comments

-A [Sublime Text 2 & 3](http://www.sublimetext.com) plugin that lets you organise and quick-jump between headings in your comments as well as optionally output a live table of contents too.
+A [Sublime Text 2 & 3](http://www.sublimetext.com) plugin that lets you organise and quick-jump between headings in your comments as well as optionally outputing a live table of contents.

 ![demo](http://imgur.com/uIhsQ8A.gif)

-Organise your code with headings within your comments then run the plugin to open the quick-jump panel to easily navigate between sections of your document.
+Organise your code with headings within your comments then run the plugin to open the quick-jump panel and easily navigate between sections of your document.
 Not only does it help you navigate your code quickly with custom headings, it keeps you organised and mindful of the overall structure of your document.

 ### How to use it